myzlab/k-search-v2-docs/docs/select-statement/with/introduction.md

 ## Build a `KCommonTableExpressionFilled` (CTE) from a subquery

-To get started building a `KCommonTableExpressionFilled` (CTE) from a subquery, we need to import the static functions as follows:
+To get started building a `KCommonTableExpressionFilled` (CTE) from a subquery, you need to import the static functions as follows:

 ```java
 import static com.myzlab.k.KFunction.*;